Jast098/qr-code-website/README.md

-This is my take on qr code website i hope its good enough
+This is my take on qr code website i hope it's good enough